-9 questions that help get at student agency and personalization
+12 questions that help get at robust technology infusion

 The following is a new blog post related to education and teaching and relevant to our website visitors.
 The blog post is not based on the opinions or values of our company but is related to education and teaching, so we wanted to share it with YOU!
 If you ever have any questions please let us know.
 Now… on to the post!

-If your goal for a lesson, unit, or other instructional activity is to have students drive more of their own learning, consider these 9 questions from Section C of the 4 Shifts Protocol.
+If your goal for a lesson, unit, or other instructional activity is to infuse technology more robustly, consider these 12 questions from Section D* of the 4 Shifts Protocol.
 If you like your answers, awesome!
 Keep doing that!
-If you’re not where you want to be yet, pick a couple of questions and select your desired answers instead (e.g., Students instead of Teachers or Both).
+If you’re not where you want to be yet, pick a couple of questions and select your desired answers instead (e.g., Adults Outside of This School instead of Students In This School).
 Then do a redesign pivot: How could you redesign the student learning experience to get to your desired answers?
-Brainstorm with some colleagues or a coach about how to shift the two questions you picked toward greater student agency.
+Brainstorm with some colleagues or a coach about how to shift the two questions you picked toward richer technology integration.
 Then go do that instead to get closer to your goal!

 - Yes / No / Somewhat